 Varying the number of users.
-Figure 10 shows the effect of varying the number of users from 8 up to 4096, while p = 30%.
-The required number of I/Os operations increases with $|\mathcal{U}|$ for both methods, as Figure 10a shows; the rate of increase for all p-BSL variants is much higher.
-Figure 10b shows that the number of dominance check varies as we increase the number of users.
-Overall, Figure 10c shows that p-IND constantly outperforms all p-BSL variants by up to one order of magnitude.
+Figure 6 shows the effect of varying the number of users from 8 up to 4096, while p = 30%.
+The required number of I/Os operations increases with $|\mathcal{U}|$ for both methods, as Figure 6a shows; the rate of increase for p-BSL-BNL is much higher.
+Overall, Figure 6b shows that p-IND constantly outperforms p-BSL-BNL and is up to 1 order of magnitude faster.

 Varying parameter p.
 We increase the parameter p from 10% up to 50%.
-The performance of both methods (in terms of I/Os and total time) remains unaffected by p, and thus we omit the relevant figures in the interest of space.
+The performance of all methods (in terms of I/Os and total time) remains unaffected by p, and thus we omit the relevant figures in the interest of space.